danieldavilaaleman/HudsonBayMicrobiome/RPKG/README.md

 The output tsv file contains the following information:
 1. Query sequence ID: The identifier of the sequence from the query database.
 2. Target sequence ID: The identifier of the sequence from the target database that aligns with the query.
-3. Alignment score: A score indicating the quality of the alignment.
+3. Alignment score: A score indicating the quality of the alignment (Smith-Waterman aligment score).
 4. Sequence identity: The percentage of identical residues between the aligned regions.
 5. E-value: The expected number of random matches with a score at least as good as the observed score.
 6. Query start position: The starting position of the alignment on the query sequence.